 Do I need a related degree?

 For specialist areas of the property and construction sector, including architecture, engineering, surveying and town planning, you'll need an accredited degree at either undergraduate or postgraduate level.
-Search postgraduate courses or consider taking a conversion course.
+Search postgraduate courses, consider taking a conversion course or read more about construction management courses.

 In areas such as estate management, facilities management and construction management, a specialist degree can be an advantage, but many entrants have other qualifications.
 A business-related degree may be required for graduate schemes in commercial areas such as marketing and HR, while larger companies are always looking for IT and digital experts.